customerio/customerio-android/README.md

 }
 ```

-Or if you're using an older project setup, in your root level `build.gradle` file, make sure that you have `mavenCentral()` added as a repository:
+Or if you're using an earlier project setup, in your root level `build.gradle` file, make sure that you have `mavenCentral()` added as a repository:

 ```groovy
 allprojects {